Anastasiiaskrp22/Anastasiiaskrp22/README.md

 ## Hi there 👋 I'm Anastasiia

 🎓 I graduated in Business Informatics from the University of Economics in Wrocław.
-🧪 Currently, I'm part of the **AI 4 Diagnosis** scientific circle, where we are developing an application to support the Pathomorphology Department.
+🧪 Currently, I'm part of the **AI4Business** scientific circle, where we are developing an application to support the Pathomorphology Department.

 ## 🔍 Interests